luke-thorburn/feed-span/README.md

 Download the saved models from this [Google Drive folder](https://drive.google.com/drive/folders/1vGKXNIxqbAoQjZdHnVs_oHFuLsb7Ykhm?usp=sharing)
 Then, copy both models in the parent directory containing the classifiers, i.e `examples/combined/ranking_server`

+### How to inspect databases

+These commands are for Linux.
+Run while all the components are running (e.g., after `sudo make run`).

+#### Postgres

+1. `sudo docker exec -it feed-span-database-1 bash`
+2. `psql -U postgres -d main`
+3. Then explore the database using psql.
+E.g.,
+    - `\dt` to list tables
+    - `\d table_name` to list columns
+    - Or any SQL query.

+#### Redis

+1. `sudo docker exec -it feed-span-redis-1 bash`
+2. `redis-cli`
+3. Then explore the database using the redit query language.
+E.g.,
+    - `KEYS *` to get a list of keys
+    - `JSON.GET key` to inspect a key of type json.

+### Clearing Space

+I find that my laptop gradually fills up when repeatedly building all these docker images and volumes.
+To clear space, run:

+1. `sudo docker systemctl prune -a`
+2. `sudo docker volume prune -a`